-3 Public Scoping Comment Summary
+Public Scoping Comment Summary

 Public scoping comments received by USACE during the scoping period were compiled and added to a Microsoft Excel database for organization, summary, and analysis.
 USACE received a total of 384 comments.
-These comments were contained in 92 unique correspondence documents (e.g., email, comment brochure, map comment, etc.).
+These comments were contained in 92 unique correspondence documents (e.g. email, comment brochure, map comment, etc).
 Because correspondence documents often contained multiple comments on different topics, each document was reviewed for specific comments and organized accordingly.
-These comments were used to inform the scope of analysis, alternatives development, and impacts to resources in the Draft EIS.
+These comments will be used to inform the scope of analysis, alternatives development, and impacts to resources in the Draft EIS.

-3.1 Comment Collection Methods Used
+Comment Collection Methods Used

 USACE accepted public comments via mail (U.S. Army Corps of Engineers, CENWP-PME-E, ATTN: Suzanne Hill, P.O.
-Box 2946, Portland, OR 97208-2946), project e-mail (willamette.eis@usace.army.mil), the public comment portal (https://cenwp.maps.arcgis.com/apps/CrowdsourceReporter/index.html?appid=62723471dc74 44f8a7256aa59f79926a), public comment brochures distributed and collected at meetings, and at meetings with a USACE staff member using a map.
-Comments posted on social media are not considered official public comments and are not included in this report; USACE clearly indicates in social media postings that comments on social media posts are not considered official public comment and social media posts direct users to the project website to learn how to submit official public comments.
+Box 2946, Portland, OR 97208-2946), project e-mail (willamette.eis@usace.army.mil), the public comment portal (https://cenwp.maps.arcgis.com/apps/CrowdsourceReporter/index.html?appid=62723471d c7444f8a7256aa59f79926a), public comment brochures distributed and collected at meetings, and at meetings with a USACE staff member using a map.
+Comments posted on social media are not considered official public comments and are not included in this report; USACE clearly indicates in social media postings that comments on social media posts are not considered official public comment and social media posts directs users to the project website to learn how to submit official public comments.

-3.2 Public Scoping Comment Analysis Process
+Public Scoping Comment Analysis Process

-All public comments received were treated equally with respect to their summary, analysis, and consideration regardless of the affiliation of the commenter, correspondence type, comment content, comment topic, or length of correspondence.
+All of the public comments received were treated equally in respect to their summary, analysis, and consideration regardless of the affiliation of the commenter, correspondence type, comment content, comment topic, or length of correspondence.

 The comment analysis process began with organizing correspondence received during the public scoping period and assigning them with document IDs.
-All correspondence documents were read in their entirety by the content analyst, and then broken down into separate comments by individual topic/concern and assigned a comment ID number.
-Comments were then added to the comment database where they were summarized and assigned one topic and up to three subtopics.
+All of the correspondence documents were read in their entirety by the content analyst, and then broken down into separate comments by individual topic/concern and assigned a comment ID number.
+Comments were then added to the comment database, where they were summarized and assigned one (1) topic and up to three (3) subtopics.

-3.3 Public Scoping Comment Submission Received (Number of Correspondences)
+Public Scoping Comment Submission Received (# of Correspondences)

-Figure 9 shows the number of comments received by correspondence type, demographic, topic, and subtopic.
+Figure 9 and Figure 10 show the number of comments received by correspondence type and organization type.
+Tables 7 and 8 identify the number or comments received by topic, and subtopic.